josefnpat/roguecraft-squadron/dev/story/script.md

 **Ruby Patton:** Miho, I've received a troubling message from Grace.

 **Miho Takeda:** Miho ... you've not called me that in a while.
 I heard about your sister.

 I don't know much more than you; it's above my pay grade.
 I can tell you she was on an active mission, but she's missing in action now.
-I know you two are close, and what she meant to you.
+I know you two are close and what she meant to you.
 I'm sure if she died, she died doing her duty to the Imperial Earth Empire.

 **Ruby Patton:** Did they find the ship?

 **Miho Takeda:** She made a formal report along with the personal message that you got.
-The report was mostly above my head, but we don't think she made it.
+The report was mostly above my grade, but ... we don't think she made it.
 I'm sorry Ruby.

+**Ruby Patton:** ...

-There's new active orders.
+**Miho Takeda:** There are new active orders.
 All of my squadrons, including yours, have been moved to the front line against the Dojeer.
 We might be following in her footsteps.
 We've lost a lot of good people.
-We're going to make them pay.
+I promise you, we're going to make them pay.

 **Ruby Patton:** Thanks Miho.
+I haven't given up on her yet.

 **Miho Takeda:** Your orders are to move to the front lines.
 You will be receiving a Lieutenant to support you, Rosa Dietrich.
-He's green, but he shows a lot of promise.
+She's green, but he shows a lot of promise.
 She will convey the mission specifics.

+And Ruby...
+I'm sorry for your loss.

 Takeda out.

 **Rosa Dietrich:** Squadron Commander, Lieutenant Dietrich reporting in.